Directed by Marc Forster

 Comments:

-Image quality on this Dreamworks dual-layered DVD is very strong.
+ON THE DVD: Image quality on this Dreamworks dual-layered DVD is strong.
 Colors are fairly bright but have a warm palette appearance subduing any brilliance to meld with the, often, brownish, sandy backgrounds.
 Detail is also very adept and as is contrast.
 Expectantly the image is extremely clean.
 I have no complaints with this film's appearance aside from the English subtitles (for foreign language) and burned-in to the screen.
 Optional subtitles (in English, French or Spanish) only appear for English dialogue.
 Audio supports the various languages of the film (English / Dari / Pashtu / Urdu / Russian), very well - consistent and clear.
 The 5.1 channel seems mainly unnecessary aside from the score which filters to the rears nicely.

 You may start the film with Hosseini's 1 minute PSA or alternately choose it from the Special Features menu afterward.
 Supplements include a decent commentary with input from director Forster, novelist Khaled Hosseini, and screenwriter David Benioff.
 Forster seems to take the lead and asks some questions.
 A healthy amount of production and adaptation information is imparted and is presented in a fairly relaxed fashion with some gaps for occasional scenes to run a few seconds.
 There is a couple of featurettes “Words from The Kite Runner” runs about 15 minutes and a more in-depth “Images from The Kate Runner” focuses on production preparation and runs 25 minutes.
 There is also a trailer and previews.